django-extensions/django-extensions/docs/export_emails.rst

 A CSV (comma separated value) format which can be imported by `LinkedIn Groups`_ to pre-approve a list of people for joining the group.

-This supplies 3 columns: First name, last name, and e-mail address.
+This supplies 3 columns: first name, last name, and email address.
 This is the best generic csv file for importing into spreadsheets as well.